SYB IN-TOWN LEAGUE RULES

 Rules that Apply Differently according to Division:

-- Travel Violations & Fouls: In Cadets: standard rule applies.
+- Travel Violations & Fouls: In Bantams: standard rule applies.

-- In Cadets, the only full court pressing allowed is man-to-man (no double teaming, zones or "floating defenders"); when pressing, defender must be next to an offensive player in the second half.
+- In Bantams, the only full court pressing allowed is man-to-man (no double teaming, zones or "floating defenders"); when pressing, defender must be next to an offensive player.

-- In Cadets, pressing is only allowed in the second half.
+- In Bantams, pressing is only allowed in the last three minutes of the second half.
 Additionally, no pressing in any level is allowed if the lead is 20 points or greater for the winning team.

 - 3-point shots:

-- In Cadets, they count as 3 points anytime during the game.
+- In Bantams, they count as 3 points anytime during the game.
 The game at this level should not be dominated by three-pointers so coaches please monitor the number taken per game.

 All other rules default to standard MIAA High School rules